giodestone/Hart-Keyboard/README.md

 I used [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) because I was familar with Autodesk Inventor (a similar tool) & it was free for personal use, alongside [OpenSCAD](https://openscad.org/) due to the parametric key library that needed it.

-I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad as both are free and don't have stupid editable file limiations like Fusion360, can accidentally generate .stl files through the cloud (why?).
+I wish I had used [OnShape](https://www.onshape.com/en/), or maybe even FreeCad as both are free and don't have stupid editable file limitations like Fusion360, can accidentally generate .stl files through the cloud (why?).

 ### Process
 This is the rough process.
 I thought about it a lot before.